 You definitely need to see a dentist if you have pain that :

-The first thing you need is to know who to call and where to go.
+You first need to know who to call and where to go.
 The first thing to do would be to call your dentist.
 They can advise you on what to do or book you an emergency appointment.
-More often than not, a patient in pain will find that, he/she can be seen on the same day the phone call is made to the dental clinic or, in worse case scenario, the day after for an emergency appointment.
+More often than not, a patient in pain will find that, he/she can be seen on the same day the phone call is made to the dental clinic or, in worst-case scenario, the day after for an emergency appointment.
 If you do not have a dentist or cannot get an emergency appointment, NHS 111 should be your next point of call for further advice about how severe your symptoms are and what is necessary to treat them.
 They will also advise you on how to deal with your pain and give you further information on what services will be available to you and where you can go to get treatment.

 Until you get to the dentist, one of the possible home remedies is to gargle your mouth with salt water.
 The salt helps to remove the bacteria from the mouth and it can also reduce swelling.
 A good mix would be to use teaspoon of salt to 8 ounces of water.
 Be careful to spit it out and not to swallow the water; it really doesn’t taste nice.
 Sometimes having cold liquid in the mouth on its own might help, others it might flare the pain.